kleinomicslab/mrbin/README.md

 * Solvent area: Area to exclude to remove solvent artifacts
 * Additional areas to be removed: Any other area containing artifacts, such as streaks surrounding strong peaks.

+mrbin will also show you preview plots for these parameters during the run.

-Once you have decided on these values, you can start mrbin using the following code:
+You can start mrbin using the following code:

 ```
 library("mrbin")